-The IRB requires PI to promptly report (within 5 days) a summary of reportable events (including unanticipated problems and deviations) using the Reportable Events Report.
+The IRB requires PI to promptly report (within 5 days) a summary of reportable events (including unanticipated problems and deviations) using the Reportable Events Report in Cayuse IRB.
 Examples of events that require reporting to the IRB include but are not limited to the following:

 - Information that indicates a new or increased risk, or a new safety issue.